 Remove the hard plastic protector that's over the wires.

 You need to expose the ECT sensor's wires starting from the connector to about 6 inches away (from the connector).

-Check for dry-rot and/or insulation peeling off the 2 ECT sensor wires.
+Check for dry-rot and/or insulation peeling off the 2 ECT sensor wires and/or broken wires.

 The most likely place you'll find this condition (dry-rot and/or insulation peeling off) is right near the ECT sensor's connector.

 Have a helper wiggle the 2 ECT sensor wires while you observe the ECT sensor's PID labeled COOLANT (on your scan tool).